Schrausser/ConsoleApp_References/paper.md

 (1.7.-1.8.) *Gamma* function $\Gamma$ (Bernoulli, [1729](https://commons.m.wikimedia.org/wiki/File:DanielBernoulliLetterToGoldbach-1729-10-06.jpg))
-to extend the fac-torial to non-integer arguments (c.f.
+to extend the factorial to noninteger arguments (c.f.
 Borwein & Corless, [2018](https://www.jstor.org/stable/48663320)).
 The *gamma* integral, or *gamma* value, is also a *[central]{.underline}* parame-ter of the $F$, $t$, and $\chi ²$ distributions implemented here, s. e.g.